-Music, Art and direction – Katharina Dickopf is a versatile young artist.
-As a conductor, she has performed with a number of orchestras, including the Philharmonie Baden-Baden, Järvi Academy Sinfonietta, Elbland Philharmonie Sachsen, London Classical Soloists and the Kammerorchester Dippoldiswalde, where she has been chief conductor in 2017/18.
-She conducted in international music festivals like the Pablo Casals Festival, Aurora Music Festival and Pärnu Music Festival.
+Music, Art, and direction – Katharina Dickopf is a versatile young artist.
+As a conductor, she stood in front of many orchestras, including the Philharmonie Baden-Baden, London Classical Soloists, Staatskapelle Dresden, and the Kammerorchester Dippoldiswalde, where she has been a chief conductor in 2017/18.
+She conducted at international music festivals like the Pablo Casals Festival, Aurora Music Festival, and Pärnu Music Festival.
 2020 she led the chamber opera production “Hänsel und Gretel” as aconductor at the Landesbühnen Sachsen.

 Katharina Dickopf is also regularly involved in projects as a visual artist and director.
 Recently she designed a visual concept for a concert of Romitelli’s “Professor Bad Trip”.
 In 2018 she directed the chamber opera “Leonce und Lena”.
 Some of her photographs and paintings were on view in the STUWERTINUM Dresden in spring 2018.